-- Exact underground utilities present, and configuration may vary and are not accurately depicted in this diagram. - ii.
-This diagram is an indicative illustration of a typical utility sub structure section, however, as a consequence of multiple underground utilities present, a bespoke risk assessment will determine the actual positioning and installation of new apparatus. - 4.7.6.
-The reason for the variance in surface datum position is to provide safety and resilience, minimising the risk of damage from traffic loads and minor excavation activities, but also to reduce the potential for future diversions in the event of highway redesign.
-Common redesigns could alter the width of the made highway and may cause complications with buried utilities, such as: - a A new footway or increasing the width of the existing footway - b Accommodate a new cycle lane in the carriageway - c Introduce a shared pedestrian/motorist space - d Changing the traffic control system between one-way and two way working. - 4.7.7.
-It is recognised that there are exceptional scenarios where applying these recommendations would be impractical and not mitigate the required objective explained in 4.7.5, for example a grass verge embankment which may require considerable deep excavation controls.
-These exceptional circumstances would need to be determined by a site-specific risk assessment.
+- i.
+Apparatus colour coding used in the above diagrams is for illustrative purposes only, dipicting the different geographic scenarios apparatus may be positioned. - ii.
+Exact underground utilities present, and configuration may vary and are not accurately depicted in this diagram. - iii.
+These diagrams are indicative illustrations of a typical utility sub structure section, however, as a consequence of multiple underground utilities present, a bespoke risk assessment will determine the actual positioning and installation of new apparatus. - 4.7.6.
+Variance in surface datum position maximises safety & resilience of networks, while allowing lower risk apparatus to be positioned at reasonable depth.
+Future redesign or repurposing of highway (such as increasing width of an existing footway or carriageway) can occasionally impact existing buried assets, so all due care should be taken to identify assets in all positions before undertaking such works. - 4.7.7.
+It is recognised that there are scenarios where applying these recommendations would be impractical and not mitigate the required objective explained in 4.7.6, for example a grass verge embankment which may require considerable deep excavation controls.
+These circumstances would need to be determined by a site-specific risk assessment.